The Ultimate Guide to Lead Scoring

 What is lead scoring and how does it work?

-The lead score indicates the probability of a lead making a purchase, with higher scores indicating a greater likelihood of purchase.
+Each lead score indicates the probability of a lead making a purchase, with higher scores indicating a greater likelihood.
 Scoring typically ranges from 1-100.
 Before setting up a lead scoring model it’s important to understand common attributes that help set the baseline for your score.

 Explicit vs. implicit scoring attributes